Hashima Island is a popular destination in Japan for those who love James Bond as it was an inspiration for Skyfall 2012

 Why was Hashima island abandoned?

 Due to the Energy Revolution, people started to use oil power instead, leading to the decline of coal demand.
 Therefore, the production of mine reduced along with the population of the island.

 Hashima Island nowadays

-After the mine was closed, Gunkanjima was left abandoned for many years until 2009 when Gunkanjima got considered as industrial heritage sites in Kyushu island.
+After the mine was closed, Gunkanjima was left abandoned for many years until 2009, when Gunkanjima got considered an industrial heritage site in Kyushu island.

 You can now visit Gunkanjima island by taking tours from Nagasaki port.